Thank you for visiting ReligionFacts! Below is some information about this website, presented in the form of Frequently Asked Questions.

 Articles on this site that are based on public domain texts are not automatically in the public domain.
 As mentioned above, I have made extensive edits and additions to almost every public domain source used on ReligionFacts, which makes the articles new compositions not in the public domain.
 However, in the case of articles based on Wikipedia, the Free Documentation License requires that anyone creating modified versions of their articles allow the modified versions to be freely distributed and modified.
 Check your local laws or an attorney for all the important details of Internet copyright.

 Yes!
 First of all, I am continually working to expand the depth of information provided on each religion as well as add lots more religions and belief systems.
-Beyond that, there are all kinds of exciting ideas brewing, including a section devoted to comparing religious beliefs and ethical views, more fully developed religion-related stores, more daily and weekly features on the home page, a possible ad-free version of the site for subscribers, printable versions of each page, and newsletters.
+Beyond that, there are all kinds of exciting ideas brewing, including a section devoted to comparing religious beliefs and ethical views, more fully developed religion-related shops, more daily and weekly features on the home page, a possible ad-free version of the site for subscribers, printable versions of each page, and newsletters.
 These new features will be added as time and funding allows.

 The information on ReligionFacts is provided as a free resource to anyone who finds it useful, but of course it is not free to operate.
 Its expenses include web hosting charges, web design software, numerous books and other research resources (including subscriptions to Encyclopedia Britannica Premium Service and Questia Online Library), and, most of all, the huge amount of time that goes into researching, writing and editing articles and attempting to figure out a modicum of web programming.